-Like a good host, we should be overly prepared and be ready to serve them.
-They should feel at home in our church.
-They should feel important.
+Like a good host, we should be ready to serve and make them feel at home in our church.
 After all, how can we expect a guest to make a decision like joining the church or accepting Christ if they don't feel welcome in the house of God?